 – Adaptation to New Challenges: Ongoing clinical trials allow researchers to modify existing vaccines to combat new variants of a virus or to respond to entirely novel pathogens.
 For example, the rapid development

-What are the challenges in clinical trials regarding infectious disease?
+What are the challenges in clinical trials regarding infectious disease and vaccine?

 Varying disease prevalence and epidemiology